Pavitra Lokesh

 Pavitra Lokesh is an Indian film and television actress.
 She appears primarily in Kannada and Telugu films playing supporting roles.
 The daughter of stage and film actor Mysore Lokesh, she made her film debut at the age of 16 and has since appeared in over 150 Kannada films.
-At 5 feet 10 inches she was the tallest actress at that time, but managing to do several noteworthy roles even acting against shorter heroes.
-For her performance in the Kannada film Naayi Neralu (2006), she was awarded the Karnataka State Film Award for Best Actress. and husband Suchendra Prasad are actors.
+At 5 feet 10 inches she was the tallest actress at that time, but managing to do several noteworthy roles even acting alongside shorter leading men.
+For her performance in the Kannada film Naayi Neralu (2006), she was awarded the Karnataka State Film Award for Best Actress.
+Her husband Naresh is also an actor.